Backyard duck molting: what, when, and why it happens

 Primrose, one of our ducks, molting.
 Here you can see she's lost her tail and wing feathers as part of her late summer-early fall

 Primrose, one of our ducks, molting.
-Here you can see she’s lost her tail and wing feathers as part of her late summer-early fall “nuptial molt.”
+Here you can see she’s lost her tail and wing feathers in late summer.
 If you look closely at her wings, you can also see the engorged new feather shafts coming out, which are very sensitive to the touch, making for a very grumpy duck.
+(We include more closeup pictures below.)

 Jackson the duck showing off her beautiful flight feathers.
 Ducks have three types of feathers: 1) flight feathers on their wings and tails, 2) contour feathers covering their bodies, making them waterproof and buoyant, and 3) down: the fluffy feathers beneath their contour feathers that keep them warm.

 Same drake, different seasons.
-Sir Winston Duckbill in January in his vibrant, sexy nuptial plumage (left) and still in his eclipse plumage in September (right).
+Our beloved Sir Winston Duckbill in January in his vibrant, sexy nuptial plumage (left), and still in his eclipse plumage in September (right).

 Welsh Harlequins are bred not to fly, however they're still closely related to mallards and molt similarly.
 Here you can see a molting duck without flight feathers, but with her contour feathers still maintained.
 Chickens typically molt all of their feathers at once, whereas ducks do not.
 A duck without any contour feathers wouldn't be able to swim well, which would be a deadly scenario in the wild.